unicode-org/cldr/docs/ldml/tr35-personNames.md

 ```

 * `xml:space` must be set to `'preserve'` so that actual spaces in the pattern are preserved.
 See [W3C XML White Space Handling](https://www.w3.org/TR/xml/#sec-white-space).
-* The `#PCDATA `is the character sequence used to replace spaces between fields for name data from a name locale that is different from the formatting locale, but are in the same script.
+* The `#PCDATA `is the character sequence used to replace spaces when postprocessing a pattern.

 ### 2.5 <a name="initialpattern-element" href="#initialpattern-element">initialPattern Element</a>